Tia Blanco: Career

+In 2025, Blanco and her sister Aja launched the children's clothing brand Boots & Honey, named after their children.
+Alongside her family, Blanco runs the sugar cane farm Boots & Honey Farm.

 Personal life

 Blanco began dating Brody Jenner in 2022 after meeting in Hawaii and became engaged in June 2023.
-Blanco gave birth to their daughter, Honey Raye Jenner, on July 29, 2023 at their home in Malibu, California.
+Blanco gave birth to their daughter on July 29, 2023, at their home in Malibu, California.
 Blanco and Jenner were married in an intimate ceremony at their six-acre home in Malibu on Saturday, July 12, 2025.
+In March 2026, the couple announced they were expecting their second child due in September.

 Blanco is vegan and in 2014 won PETA's "Libby" Award in acknowledgment for her work as a vegan ambassador.
 Blanco is an avid painter and yogi.